Automattic/gravatar-enhanced/readme.txt

 1. Gravatar card on profile page
 2. Avatar options
 3. Gravatar block
+4. Gravatar pattern

 == Changelog ==

 = 0.9.0 =
 * Add more Gravatar patterns
 * Fix empty profile blocks are rendered in the frontend view
+* Replace the Gravatar profile's column block with a group block

 = 0.8.0 =
 * Add the first Gravatar block pattern